Updated: 2 December 2022

 The sample consisted on enterprises randomly drawn from the population.
 Enterprises with less than 10 employees were excluded from the sample.
 The sample included both a representative sample and a complete count.
 The complete count included all enterprises with a sufficient number of employees while the sample was stratified, random sample of small and medium-sized enterprises.

 The purpose of the sampling was to find a representative sample for the survey and to avoid burdening all enterprises with questionnaires.
 An effort had been made to ensure that small enterprises were also least burdened by questionnaires.
 The sample included about 3 500 enterprises

 From 2016 the statistics is based on data from a-meldingen, Trading Statements (NO), the Register of Annual Company Reports in Brønnøysund and other sources.
 The main source is a-melding, which contains information about wages, cash benefits, payment in kind, employers' national insurance contributions, full-time equivalent and hours paid and worked.
-The Trading Statements and the Register of Annual Company Reports include information about employers’ costs for mandatory and supplementary pension plans.
-The statistics also use data from LFS, CVTS and apprenticeship scheme.
+The Trading Statements and the Register of Annual Company Reports include information about employers’ costs for mandatory and supplementary pension plans and some "other labour costs".
+The statistics also use data from LFS, CVTS and apprenticeship schemes.